-For more than 20 years, Yosemite Conservancy has provided funds to Yosemite National Park to protect Sierra Nevada bighorn sheep, one of the rarest large mammals in North America.
+For 30 years, Yosemite Conservancy has provided funds to Yosemite National Park to protect Sierra Nevada bighorn sheep, one of the rarest large mammals in North America.
 Thanks to Conservancy support, wildlife managers have re-introduced this endangered species back into their Yosemite habitat and continue to monitor the population expansion.

 GPS Collaring and Online Tracking

 Yosemite Conservancy has helped protect bighorn sheep by funding GPS collars to track their movements.
 The Conservancy also funded the creation and management of website applications that allow for the online tracking of individual sheep.
-By closely following sheep travels, as well as lambing sites, wildlife managers have been able to quickly intervene to protect the sheep from potential threats, such as when they wander too close to domestic herds, putting them at risk for exposure to deadly diseases.
-Close tracking has allowed scientists to easily collect samples in areas where the sheep have spent time; these samples were used to run nutritional and genetic tests to learn more about bighorn sheep behavior in Yosemite.
+By closely following sheep travels, as well as lambing sites, wildlife managers can quickly intervene to protect the sheep from potential threats, such as when they wander too close to domestic herds, putting them at risk for exposure to deadly diseases.
+Through Conservancy-supported field work, the park’s wildlife team has been able to monitor the health of the herds and make informed decisions about introducing additional rams or ewes.
+Scientists have also been able to collect and study samples from the bighorns’ habitat in order to learn more about the sheep’s genetics, diet and behavior.